Moulamein Flood Mitigation Infrastructure Upgrades

 All upgrades will take place on Council land, road reserves, or around the treatment plant—no private property will be affected.

-Interested community members can view the proposed designs via the documents tab.
+Interested community members can view the proposed designs via the documents tab on this page.

 For more information, or to offer feedback, please contact Council's Project Manager- you'll find the details in the 'who's listening' tab.